 Murau is nestled between gentle shaped Styrian peaks reaching heights of over 2000 meters.
-Meanwhile Murau lies on a healthy 829 meters elevation – no smog, no pollution teasing your lungs in the pristine mountain air, only the smell of cow dung, pollen and the ring of church or cow-bells may disturb you, if anything.
+Meanwhile, Murau lies on a healthy 829 meters elevation – no smog, no pollution teasing your lungs in the pristine mountain air, only the smell of cow dung, pollen and the ring of church or cow-bells may disturb you if anything.

 There are two people which stick in my mind because of their most in-compliant lives and influence over Murau’s stream of history.
 First of all – as a woman myself – I have to mention Anna Neumann living from 1535 till 1623 (88 years!) in Murau which is impressive on its own.
 Even more sweeping is that she survived two witchcraft trials and five husbands.
 A life in the medieval era like the US actress Liz Taylor in more modern times! (although I don`t think Liz was ever tried for witchcraft).
-Of course there are other more important achievements for Murau – but not as juicy as this.
+Of course, there are other more important achievements for Murau – but not as juicy as this.

 Now, I promised you another cool figure of Murau – that’s Ulrich von Liechtenstein.
 In 1227 the minstrel-poet went dressed in women’s clothes on a poetry-tournament journey that took him as far as Venice and Bohemia.
-Dressed as a women – the goddess Venus – he taught his opponents how to love and appreciate women.
+Dressed as a woman – the goddess Venus – he taught his opponents how to love and appreciate women.
 The same talented actor founded Murau in 1250!

 Murau likes their gods and goddesses.
 On a rock in the river Mur thrones Murna, the water-goddess just at the point where the stream turns into a river.
-As symbols of energy she bears two lightning streaks.
+As symbols of energy, she bears two lightning streaks.
 Garlands of hops stand for conservation.

 the queen of cats – a sculpture with a cat-mask with two heads – is situated on the river walk.
 She represents a legend of cats shape-shifting while descending from the castle into the town.